-To counter this scenario, he designed proposals which attempted to place every citizen on a level economic playing-field.
-They derived from the view that all social production originates in a common cultural inheritance of past invention, with present individual effort playing a secondary role.
-The concept of providing citizens with freedom to select employment and consumption patterns according to non-market criteria, i.e. to turn economic theory into a tool rather than a dictator of policy, was well ahead of its time.
-Although dependence as an income source on a single form of paid employment throughout adult life has been the exception rather than the rule (most particularly for women), the assumption that provision need only be made for temporary and exceptional interruptions in earning capacities underlies welfare state provision based on the Beveridge Report.
-Reliance on a "portfolio of income streams" (Handy, 1993) has been the norm not only in pre- and post-industrial society but throughout the process of industrialization itself.
+select employment and consumption patterns according to non-market criteria, i.e. to turn economic theory into a tool rather than a dictator of policy, was well ahead of its time.
+Although dependence on a single form of paid employment as an income source throughout adult life has been the exception rather than the rule (most particularly for women), the assumption that provision need only be made for temporary and exceptional interruptions in earning capacity underlies welfare state provision based on the Beveridge Report.
+Reliance on a "portfolio of income streams" (Handy, 1993) has been the norm not only in preand post-industrial society but throughout the process of industrialisation itself.
 From such a perspective the Douglas/"New Age" economics of the 1920s (as distinct from the Social Credit movement of the 1930s) offers imaginative insights into the current theory and practice of economic and social policy.

-Three Approaches to Security of Personal Income

-The Beveridge Plan
+Three Approaches to Security of Personal Income The Beveridge Plan

-The Beveridge Plan was the culmination of measures to relieve, temporarily occurring poverty due to transitional "flaws" in the economic system.
-From the Elizabethan Poor Laws through the National Insurance Act of 1911 to the Measures advocated by Beveridge in 1942, the explicit assumption was that Incomes are chiefly, derived from employment.
-"Social security" denoted the provision of an income when earnings were interrupted through the "abnormal" conditions of employment, sickness, old age or widowhood.
+The Beveridge Plan was the culmination of measures to relieve temporarily occurring poverty due to transitional "flaws" in the economic system.
+From the Elizabethan Poor Laws through the National Insurance Act of 1911 to the measures advocated by Beveridge in 1942, the explicit assumption was that incomes are chiefly derived from employment.
+"Social security" denoted the provision of an income when earnings were interrupted through the "abnormal" conditions of unemployment, sickness, old age or widowhood.

-Maintenance of full employment was regarded as central to the smooth Functioning of a welfare state designed merely to compensate for infrequent "interruption or loss of earnings" (Beveridge, 1942, quoted in Parker, 1989, p.
-23).
-"Full employment" was assumed to be full male employment, i.e. regular full-time work for men from 15 to 65, regarded as an achievable goal for all governments.
+Maintenance of full employment was regarded as central to the smooth functioning of a welfare state designed merely to compensate for infrequent "interruption or loss of earnings" (Beveridge, 1942, quoted in Parker, 1989, p.23).
+"Full employment"[1] was assumed to be full male employment, i.e. regular full-time work for men from 15 to 65, regarded as an achievable goal for all governments.
 Married women were usually assumed to be financially dependent on their husbands.

 Although "Idleness" was listed as the last of the five evils, following "Want, Disease, Ignorance and Squalor" (Beveridge, 1942, p.6), the fear of encouraging "idleness" has haunted the provision of welfare benefits.
-The

-"dole" represented a transfer of income from those in employment through income tax and national insurance payments.
-It was normal to regard "paid work (as) the only work which concerns policymakers...(and as)...more valuable than unpaid work" (Robertson, 1993).
-Means-tested benefits designed to reinforce the paid-work dependant culture created the unemployment and poverty trap [2] which inhibit the unemployed and low-paid from taking casual and part-time employment and unpaid voluntary work.
-For the full-time employed the option to spend less time in paid employment in favour of unpaid caring or voluntary work or of greater leisure is rarely available (Hewitt, 1993).
+The "dole" represented a transfer of income from those in employment through income tax and national insurance payments.
+It was normal to regard "paid work (as) the only work which concerns policy makers... (and as) ... more valuable than unpaid work" (Robertson, 1993).
+Means-tested benefits designed to reinforce the paid-work dependency culture created the unemployment and poverty trap [2] which inhibit the unemployed and low-paid from taking casual and parttime employment and unpaid voluntary work.
+For the fulltime employed the option to spend less time in paid employment in favour of unpaid caring or voluntary work or of greater leisure is rarely available (Hewitt, 1993).